 Section Six: Miscellaneous and general urology aspects peculiar to the female

 - Churchill Livingstone

 - Hardcover ISBN:

-Consultant Urological Surgeon, Royal Hallamshire Hospital; Honorary Professor, University of Sheffield; Visiting Professor, Sheffield Hallam University, Sheffield; Secretary General, European Association of Urology.
+Consultant Urological Surgeon, Sheffield Teaching Hospitals, Royal Hallamshire Hospital, Sheffield; Honorary Professor of Urology, University of Sheffield; Visiting Professor of Urology, Sheffield Hallam University, Sheffield, UK.

 Professor of Urology, Director, Bladder & Incontinence Center, Department of Urology, University of Texas Southwestern Medical Center, Dallas, TX